-All submissions for symposia, competitive papers, and working papers are due by Tuesday, September 1, 2009.
-We hope to send notification of acceptances in early November 2009.
+All symposium, competitive paper, and working paper submissions are due by Wednesday, September 1, 2010.
+We hope to send notification of acceptances in early November 2010.

 Each symposium session will focus on a specific area of research.
 Submissions may share similar theoretical or methodological bases, or they may approach a research question by bridging paradigms, methodologies or research orientations.
 Each session is 75 minutes and includes no more than four papers.
-Following the presentation of individual papers, the discussion leader (or symposium chair), who is an expert in the area of research, may open the discussion with an introductory remark on how the papers contribute separately and jointly to the topic, or after the presentations provide comments and suggest future research directions.
-Symposia chairs are responsible for quality control of the papers in their sessions, as well as for submitting all materials by the deadlines and ensuring that the discussant and all other session participants receive copies of each paper or presentation prior to the conference.
+Symposia can optionally also include a discussion leader, who is an expert in the area of research, providing an overview of how the papers contribute separately and jointly to the selected research topic and/or suggesting future research directions.
+Symposium chairs are responsible for quality control of the papers in their sessions, as well as for submitting all materials by the deadlines and ensuring that the discussant and all other session participants receive copies of each paper or presentation prior to the conference.

 Symposium proposals should include the following:

-- The name, contact information, and affiliation of the discussion leader
+?
+The name, contact information, and affiliation of the discussion leader (if applicable)

-The entire submission (including abstracts) must not exceed seven pages.
+The entire submission (including abstracts) must not exceed 9 pages.

 COMPETITIVE PAPERS and WORKING PAPERS